 Great British Beach Clean

-In 2018 we are running two beach cleans; Saturday 14th April and Saturday 15th September 10am – 1pm
+In 2019 we are running a beach clean on Saturday 14th September 10am – 1pm

 Virtually all plastic ever made still exists, and it is believed it will take between 500 and 1,000 years for it degrade.
 But even when it starts to break down it does so into tiny pieces which we are starting to find in a growing number of places.
 Many seabirds, cetaceans, turtles and growing number of fish have been found with plastic inside their bodies and now also inside the food we eat and in bottled water too.

 So please come and help us reduce the amount of plastic in our environment.
-You can drop in between 10am and 1pm at either the Memorial (Middle) car park or Strete Gate.
-Parking for beach cleaning volunteers is free and we provide gloves and bags.
+You can drop in between 10am and 1pm at the Memorial (Middle) car park.
+Parking for beach cleaning volunteers is free and we provide gloves and bags but please bring your own gloves if you have any.

 It's a great way to spend a few hours and help keep our wonderful beach wonderful!